East Coast Parkway murder: Ramu's defence

 Ramu was the first to go to the stand to give his testimony.
-He stated that on the day of the murder, he was having drinks with Kalingam, Rathakrishnan and the fourth man Perumal.
+He stated that on the day of the murder, he was having drinks with Kalingam, Rathakrishnan, and the fourth man Perumal.
 He said that he hoped that this session would be a way for him and Kalingam to bury the hatchet and resolve their differences.
-However, while he, Kalingam and Rathakrishnan were on the way to Changi Airport, he and Kalingam got engaged into an argument once again and hence, he stopped the lorry at East Coast parkway and he therefore used a gardening rake to hit Kalingam on the head.
+However, while he, Kalingam, and Rathakrishnan were on the way to Changi Airport, he and Kalingam got engaged into an argument once again and hence, he stopped the lorry at the East Coast Parkway and he therefore used a gardening rake to hit Kalingam on the head.
 Similarly, Rathakrishnan joined in to inflict two subsequent blows on Kalingam's head as well.
 After this, Ramu and Rathakrishnan thought that Kalingam had died and therefore decided to set his body on fire to destroy evidence of his death.
 Ramu said they never expected that Kalingam would suddenly regain consciousness and rolled around on the ground in pain, and they had no choice but to leave him due to them unable to do anything to help him.

 Subhas Anandan, Ramu's lawyer, submitted that his client had no intention to cause death.
 Anandan said that his client genuinely believed that Kalingam was dead when he set him on fire.
-He also argued that Kalingam's death was not wtihin the calculations of Ramu's mind and therefore, the act of him setting Kalingam on fire and unexpectedly causing his death should be regarded as voluntarily causing grievous hurt or culpable homicide not amounting to murder.
-However, Deputy Public Prosecutor (DPP) Spencer Gwee argued that Ramu had the intention and motive to commit murder since he made threats on Kalingam's safety and life due to the unsettled conflicts they had between them, and DPP Gwee argued that it was corroborated by the fact that Ramu took the longest route to Changi Airport and took Kalingam to a secluded spot at East Coast Parkway to assault and set Kalingam on fire, and even pointed out that Ramu had knowingly set Ramy on fire to intentionally let him be burned alive.
+He also argued that Kalingam's death was not within the calculations of Ramu's mind and therefore, the act of him setting Kalingam on fire and unexpectedly causing his death should be regarded as voluntarily causing grievous hurt or culpable homicide not amounting to murder.
+However, Deputy Public Prosecutor (DPP) Spencer Gwee argued that Ramu had the intention and motive to commit murder since he made threats on Kalingam's safety and life due to the unsettled conflicts they had between them and also argued that it was corroborated by the fact that Ramu took the longest route to Changi Airport and took Kalingam to a secluded spot at East Coast Parkway to assault and set Kalingam on fire, and even pointed out that Ramu had knowingly set Kalingam on fire to intentionally let him be burned alive.